-Imagine There's No Beatles: A Clever Conceit Proves Clumsy In 'Yesterday'
+Imagine There's No Beatles: 'Yesterday' Proves Too Clumsy For Its Clever Conceit

 Movie Reviews

+Imagine There's No Beatles: 'Yesterday' Proves Too Clumsy For Its Clever Conceit

-Imagine There's No Beatles: A Clever Conceit Proves Clumsy In 'Yesterday'
+Imagine There's No Beatles: 'Yesterday' Proves Too Clumsy For Its Clever Conceit

 I'll say this much for the breezy but dispiriting musical romance Yesterday: It has a clever conceit that it doesn't make the mistake of trying to explain.
 What explanation could there be for how The Beatles suddenly vanished from history, leaving behind only one lonely fan who remembers some of the greatest rock 'n' roll songs ever written?
 Like a lot of surreal comic fantasies, the movie just invites you to shrug and go along with its cheerfully ridiculous premise.